-The Savings Card Program helps your patients save in two ways:
+The FYCOMPA® Instant Savings Card Program helps your patients save in two ways:

-This offer is good for qualified patients.
+This offer is available to commercially insured patients and patients without insurance.
+This offer is not available to patients enrolled in a state or federal healthcare program, including Medicare, Medicaid, Medigap, VA, DoD or TRICARE.
 If you have any questions regarding your patient's eligibility or if you wish for your patient to discontinue participation, call the FYCOMPA® Assistance Program at 1-855-347-2448 (9:00 AM - 5:00 PM ET Monday - Friday).

-To receive a Savings Card, your patient must register for the program.
+To receive an Instant Savings Card, your patient must register for the program.
 Please click here to register online, or call The FYCOMPA® Assistance Program at 1-855-347-2448 (9:00 AM - 5:00 PM ET Monday—Friday) to register.

 Healthcare providers can call the FYCOMPA® Patient Assistance Program at 1-855-EISAI-4-U (1-855-347-2448).
 Hours of operation are Monday to Friday 8 am to 5 pm ET.

 Eisai reserves the right, at its sole discretion, to discontinue the Patient Assistance Program or change the qualifications at any time.
 All patient information remains confidential.
 Product supply for the program depends upon availability.